mpalmer79/VeriFlow/docs/build.md

 VERY IMPORTANT UI/UX DIRECTION
 ==================================================

-The frontend must start receiving deliberate polish.
+The UI must improve in a restrained, serious way.

 This does NOT mean:
-- flashy gradients
 - generic AI slop
-- empty visual dressing
+- trendy dashboard fluff
 - icons everywhere
 - emoji usage
+- decorative gradients
-- gimmicky dashboards
+- over-animated interactions
-- fake enterprise chrome
+- noisy cards that say nothing

 It DOES mean:
-- strong spacing rhythm
-- clearer hierarchy
+- stronger hierarchy
-- better grouping of information
+- better information density decisions
-- better density decisions
+- better action grouping
-- cleaner typography choices within existing stack
+- more deliberate visual rhythm
+- clearer state handling
-- more intentional states, actions, and layouts
+- more coherent confirmations and error messaging
-- more professional interaction design
+- more product-like interaction flow
-- better component structure
-- less scaffold feel, more product feel
+- less “assembled components”, more “designed screen”

 Style requirements:
 - no emojis
 - no gratuitous icons
-- no decorative icon packs just to look busy
+- no ornamental chrome
+- no generic AI-generated labels
-- no AI-generated feeling labels or filler copy
+- no filler copy
-- keep it serious, product-like, and restrained
+- keep it calm, credible, operational, and polished
-- focus on clarity, confidence, and operational usability
+- typography, spacing, borders, structure, and state behavior should do the work

-The result should feel like a real internal operations product, not a hackathon demo and not a dribbble concept.
+The result should feel like a real internal operations product used by serious teams.

 ==================================================
 NON-NEGOTIABLE EXECUTION RULES